Ashot72/graphql-onlinestore/README.md

        npm start OR yarn start
 ```
 Navigate to localhost:3000 to explore the current state of the online store.
 The server is running on localhost:4000.
 You can navigate to localhost:4000/graphiql which will load a graphical _/ˈɡrafək(ə)l/,_
 interactive in-browser GraphQL IDE.
-With graphical you can test write, validate and test GraphQL queries_
+With graphical you can test write, validate and test GraphQL queries.

 Server